 Best for ungroomed exploring

 With its steep and mostly ungroomed terrain, cowboy town Jackson Hole is a real gem for extreme skiers.
 It attracts instructors from all over the world who fight for the privilege of teaching on its testing terrain.
 Almost every day here is a fresh powder day and expert guides are a must if you want to find the best hidden spots.
 To really test your nerve, take the plunge into Corbet’s Couloir.
 It’s not for the faint-hearted – many skiers have walked away when confronted with its 20-foot drop.
 You’ll certainly walk away with a story to tell.

 Best for expert skiers

-One of the oldest ski resorts in the world, St. Anton is a snowy paradise that provides a more traditional ski experience, complete with some serious ski runs, fun après-ski activities, and friendly locals.
-St Anton is part of the Arlberg region, one of the snowiest in Europe, and offers steep slopes, tough moguls, and endless amounts of accessible off-piste terrain.
+One of the oldest ski resorts in the world, St. Anton is a snowy paradise that provides a more traditional ski experience.
+Complete with some serious ski runs, fun après-ski activities, and friendly locals.
+St Anton is part of the Arlberg region.
+One of the snowiest in Europe, and offers steep slopes, tough moguls, and endless amounts of off-piste terrain.

-There are plenty of deep-powder runs too, such as the Albona north face, one of the longest off-piste descents in the Alps, which will test the ability of even the best skiers.
-St. Anton displays its off-piste itineraries on its piste map and these marked but ungroomed off-piste runs have graded levels of difficulty from ‘normal’ to ‘extreme’.
+There are plenty of deep-powder runs too.
+Try the Albona north face.
+One of the longest off-piste descents in the Alps, which will test the ability of even the best skiers.
+St. Anton displays its off-piste itineraries on its piste map.
+These marked but ungroomed off-piste runs have graded levels of difficulty from ‘normal’ to ‘extreme’.

 To find out more about the best ski resorts for advanced skiers please call our ski experts today.